How To Make Zoodles (Zucchini Noodles)

 - 2 Tbsp.
 Grated Parmesan cheese

-- Veggetti Spiral Vegetable Slicer, Makes Veggie Pasta
+- Veggetti Spiral Vegetable Spiralizer

 - Microwaveable Steamer (this is my preference rather than the stovetop steamer)

-- Norpro 175 Stainless Steel Vegetable Steamer
+- Stovetop Stainless Steel Steamer

-- Cut the ends off of the zucchini and prepare to zoodle with the spiralizer.
+1. Cut the ends off of the zucchini and prepare to zoodle with the spiralizer.
 There is not need to cut the skin off.
 Per Alex’s recommendation, it is always good to have cutting boards designated for meat and vegetables.
 I hope this is the vegetable one or I am going to be in trouble!

-- Cut thick or thin zoodles and be prepared for a good forearm workout.
+2. Cut thick or thin zoodles and be prepared for a good forearm workout.

-- Use the steamer basket or the microwave steamer.
+3. Use the steamer basket or the microwave steamer.
 In the steamer basket, cook for 2 to 3 minutes over medium-high heat.
 Cook to desired tenderness.
 I prefer using the microwave steamer (pictured below).
 Microwave on high for 2 – 3 minutes and it should be perfectly al dente!

-- Heat up your healthy homemade tomato sauce, apply it to the zoodles, and top with basil and cheese.
+4. Heat up your healthy homemade tomato sauce, apply it to the zoodles, and top with basil and cheese.

 You can also substitute spaghetti squash for zoodles.
-Place a medium spaghetti squash (about 3 lbs) on a parchment-lined backing sheet.
+Place a medium spaghetti squash (about 3 lbs) on a parchment-lined baking sheet.
 Poke the squash a few times with a fork.
 Bake it at 350 degrees Fahrenheit for 60 to 80 minutes.
 Cool for 20 to 30 minutes.
 Cut the squash in half lengthwise and remove seeds.
 Scrape flesh into stringy noodles and you are ready for pasta!